 Procedural Narrative:

-The overall goal of this procedure is to _______(insert goal here)___________________ .
+The overall goal of this procedure is to quantitate explosive vapors.
 (Intro)

-This is accomplished by first ________(insert 1st step)___________________________.
-(P1)
+This is accomplished by first preparing the instrumentation for analysis (P1)

-The second step is to _____(insert 2nd step)_____________________.
+The second step is to establish a calibration curve for the instrument using the deposition of solution standards onto vapor sampling tubes.
 (P2)

-Next, the _______(insert 3rd step)_______________________ .
+Next, vapor samples are collected for quantitative analysis.
 (P3)

-The final step is _____(insert 4th step)_________________________.
+The final step is quantitative analysis of vapor samples on vapor sample tubes using gas chromatography electron capture detector instrumentation.
 (P4)

-Ultimately, _(insert method used to assay - e.g. immunofluorescence microscopy)_is used to show _( insert type of results e.g. changes in protein localization)________ _____.
+Ultimately, the combination of direct liquid deposition of calibration standards and gas chromatography with an electron capture detector is used to obtain quantitative results for explosive vapor samples.
 (P5)

-Conceptual Narrative:

-The overall goal of the following experiment is to __(insert overall goal here; e.g. observe the effect of your treatment on cell migration using wound healing assays)____.
-(Intro)

-This is achieved by (1st step of protocol e.g. adding NGF to cells) to _(goal of 1st step - e.g. induce cell differentiation)__.
-(P1)

-As a second step, _(insert 2nd step)__, which __(insert goal of 2nd step)_________ .
-(P2)

-Next, __(insert 3rd step)_____in order to___(insert goal of 3rd step)_________.
-(P3)

-Results are obtained that show _(effect of treatment - e.g. differences in protein expression in NGF treated cells_ based on ___(method of analysis - e.g. Western blotting analysis)__.
-(P4)

 Paste a copy of your graphic overview here.
 The original file should be Adobe Illustrator (preferred) or Powerpoint (see instructions) and should be uploaded through your online submission on the JoVE website.
 Please keep all layers in the file (i.e., do not flatten the file).